SHOP

 The ZS is no exception – it’s very practical.
 There’s plenty of space for up to five people, with decent legroom in the rear and a tall ceiling, even with the large panoramic sunroof.

-Its boot measures 470 litres, which is plenty for a few large suitcases and soft bags, or – as we demonstrated – a large dining room table (once the rear seats are folded flat).
+Its boot measures 470 litres, which is plenty for a few large suitcases and soft bags, or a large dining room table (once the rear seats are folded flat) – which comes in very handy when you help your inlaws move house.

 Unfortunately, you don’t get a front boot (also known as a ‘froot’ or ’frunk’) in the ZS EV like you do with many of its competitors because that’s where the batteries sit, but the boot and rear seats more than make up for this.